Burgenland: Croats

 The Croats arrived after the devastating Ottoman war in 1532, when the Ottoman army destroyed some settlements in their ethnic territory.
 The emigration in great haste of the remaining Catholic population of western Slavonia into Burgenland was – as far as possible – organized by estate owners.
 The archives of the Sabor (the Croatian parliament) from this period contain numerous references to such resettlements.
 As reported in the spring of 1538 by the Ban of Croatia, Petar Keglević, who himself owned large estates in western Slavonia, that the country's population at the Ottoman border was preparing to emigrate.
 Their resettlement by estate owners was finished only in 1584.
 They have preserved their strong Catholic faith and their language until today, and in the 19th century their national identity grew stronger because of the influence of the National Revival in Croatia.
 Between 1918 and 1921 Croats opposed the planned annexation of West-Hungary to Austria, and in 1923 seven Croatian villages voted for a return to Hungary.
 The Croatian Cultural Association of Burgenland was established in 1934.
 In the Nazi era (1938–45) the Croatian language was officially prohibited, and the state pursued an aggressive policy of Germanization.
 The Austrian State Treaty of 1955 guaranteed minority rights for every native ethnic minority in Austria but Croats had to fight for the use of their language in schools and offices even in the 1960s and 1970s.
-In 2000 51 new bilingual village name signs were erected in Burgenland (47 Croatian and 4 Hungarian).
+In 2000, 51 new bilingual village name signs were erected in Burgenland (47 Croatian and 4 Hungarian).
+At the 2001 census, 19,374 people across Austria stated that they spoke Burgenland Croatian, of whom 16,245 were resident in Burgenland itself.
+According to the self-assessment of the ethnic group, their number amounts to around 40,000.

 The Burgenland Croatian language is a 16th-century dialect which is different from standard Croatian.
 In minority schools and media the local dialect is used, and it has had a written form since the 17th century (the Gospel was first translated to this dialect in 1711).
 Today the language is endangered by assimilation, according to the UNESCO's Red Book of Endangered Languages.
 The Croats of Burgenland belong to the same group as their relatives on the other side of the modern-day border with Hungary.